beingbtn/backend/README.md

-this project contains a very bad login system
+this project is a joke

-it is very insecure

-DO NOT USE THIS CODE

-THIS PROJECT IS FOR A JOKE